miniwebmail/miniwebmail/README.md

 miniwebmail
 ===========

 A minimal webmail client.
-Made with Python.
+Under development.
+To be made with Python.
 A clone made with php.